zcorpan/html-parser-book/manuscript/preface.md

 Thanks to Mathias Bynens for suggesting the platypus for the front cover (I asked on Twitter "If the HTML parser were an animal, what would it be?").

-The [platypus image](https://en.wikipedia.org/wiki/File:Platypus_sketch_by_Hmich176.gif) is from Wikipedia, by Hmich176, with the following licenses:
+The [platypus sketch](https://en.wikipedia.org/wiki/File:Platypus_sketch_by_Hmich176.gif) on the front cover is from Wikipedia, by Hmich176, with the following licenses:

 > GNU Free Documentation License
 >
 > Creative Commons Attribution-ShareAlike 3.0

+The font used on the front cover is [Archistico](https://www.fontsquirrel.com/fonts/archistico), by [Archistico](https://www.archistico.com/), and has the following license:

+> You can use the font for commercial purposes, but not sell it!
+Every once in a comment on the page would be nice.

 This book contains quotes from the [WHATWG HTML Standard](https://html.spec.whatwg.org/multipage/) which has the following copyright and license:

 > Copyright © 2018 WHATWG (Apple, Google, Mozilla, Microsoft).
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-The font used on the front cover is [Archistico](https://www.fontsquirrel.com/fonts/archistico), by [Archistico](https://www.archistico.com/), and has the following license:

-> You can use the font for commercial purposes, but not sell it!
-Every once in a comment on the page would be nice.

 Thanks to Ian Hickson and Henri Sivonen for letting me quote their emails, blog posts, etc. in this book.